-The Vanier Canada Graduate Scholarship (Vanier CGS) program provides funding to world-class doctoral nominees, both nationally and internationally, who will positively contribute to the country's economic, social and research-based growth.
+The Vanier Canada Graduate Scholarships (Vanier CGS) program provides funding to world-class doctoral nominees, both nationally and internationally, who will positively contribute to the country's economic, social- and research-based growth.
 For more information about the program, refer to the About Us section of our website.

-The objectives of the Vanier Canada Graduate Scholarship program are to:
+The objectives of the Vanier CGS program are to:

 - attract and retain top-tier doctoral talent, both nationally and internationally;

 - develop their leadership potential; and